 How To Diagnose Sinusitis In Babies?

-Many parents and in some cases even the doctor may misdiagnose a sinus infection.
-A green runny nose might not be a sign of sinusitis.
-It could rather be a common cold, which does not need specific treatment.
+Many parents, and in some cases, even the doctor may misdiagnose a sinus infection.
+A runny nose with green mucus might not be a sign of sinusitis.
+It could be a common cold, which does not need specific treatment.

 An ENT specialist will thoroughly examine the nose, throat, and ears of the baby and ask you about the history of such attacks, to diagnose the medical condition.
-Additional tests done to diagnose sinusitis are:
+Additional tests done to diagnose sinusitis are mentioned next (11).

-- Sinus X-rays use invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs.
+- MRI scans use invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs.

 - Cultures from the sinuses are collected and grown in the lab conditions to diagnose the infection.